-The worker threads must be assigned to specific cores.
-The configuration module threading must be used to set thread affinity.
+The worker threads must be assigned to a specific cores.
+The configuration module threading can be used to set threads affinity.
 Worker threads can be pinned to cores in the array configured in threading.cpu-affinity["worker-cpu-set"].
-Performance-oriented setups have everything (the NIC, memory, and CPU cores interacting with the NIC) based on one NUMA node.
-It is therefore required to know the layout of the server architecture to get the best results.
+Performance-oriented setups have everything (the NIC, memory and CPU cores interacting with the NIC) based on one NUMA node.
+It is therefore required to know layout of the server architecture to get the best results.
 The CPU core ids and NUMA locations can be determined for example from the output of /proc/cpuinfo where physical id described the NUMA number.
 The NUMA node to which the NIC is connected to can be determined from the file /sys/class/net/<KERNEL NAME OF THE NIC>/device/numa_node.

-'''

-Check ids and NUMA location of individual CPU cores

-cat /proc/cpuinfo | grep 'physical id\|processor'
+''' Check ids and NUMA location of individual CPU cores cat /proc/cpuinfo | grep 'physical id\|processor'

 Check NUMA node of the NIC

 cat /sys/class/net/<KERNEL NAME OF THE NIC>/device/numa_node e.g.

 cat /sys/class/net/eth1/device/numa_node

 '''

-Suricata operates in workers runmode.
-Packet distribution relies on Receive Side Scaling (RSS), which distributes packets across the NIC queues.
-Individual Suricata workers then poll packets from the NIC queues.
+If Suricata has enabled at least 2 (or more) workers, the incoming traffic is load balanced across the worker threads by Receive Side Scaling (RSS).
 Internally, DPDK runmode uses a symmetric hash (0x6d5a) that redirects bi-flows to specific workers.

-Before Suricata can be run, it is required to allocate a sufficient number of hugepages.
-For efficiency, hugepages are continuous chunks of memory (pages) that are larger (2 MB+) than what is typically used in the operating systems (4 KB).
-A lower count of pages allows faster lookup of page entries.
-The hugepages need to be allocated on the NUMA node where the NIC and affiniated CPU cores reside.
-For example, if the hugepages are allocated only on NUMA node 0 and the NIC is connected to NUMA node 1, then the application will fail to start.
-As a result, it is advised to identify the NUMA node to which the NIC is attached before allocating hugepages and setting CPU core affinity to that node.
-In case Suricata deployment uses multiple NICs, hugepages must be allocated on each of the NUMA nodes used by the Suricata deployment.
+Before Suricata can be run, it is required to allocate sufficient number of hugepages.
+Suricata allocates continuous block of memory.
+For efficiency, CPU allocates memory in RAM in chunks.
+These chunks are usually in size of 4096 bytes.
+DPDK and other memory intensive applications makes use of hugepages.
+Hugepages start at the size of 2MB but they can be as large as 1GB.
+Lower count of pages (memory chunks) allows faster lookup of page entries.
+The hugepages need to be allocated on the NUMA node where the NIC and CPU resides.
+Otherwise, if the hugepages are allocated only on NUMA node 0 and the NIC is connected to NUMA node 1, then the application will fail to start.
+Therefore, it is recommended to first find out to which NUMA node the NIC is connected to and only then allocate hugepages and set CPU cores affinity to the given NUMA node.
+If the Suricata deployment is using multiple NICs on different NUMA nodes then hugepages must be allocated on all of those NUMA nodes.